Salo W. and Jeannette M. Baron Young Scholar Awardsfor Scholarly Excellence in Research of the Jewish Experience

-On the occasion of the 125th anniversary of Salo W. Baron’s birthday, the University of Vienna together with the Salo W. and Jeannette M. Baron Foundation, New York has established the Salo W. and Jeannette M. Baron Young Scholar Awards.
+On the occasion of the 125th anniversary of Salo W. Baron’s birthday in 2020, the University of Vienna together with the Salo W. and Jeannette M. Baron Foundation, New York has established the Salo W. and Jeannette M. Baron Young Scholar Awards.

 Salo W. Baron (1895–1989) is described as the greatest Jewish historian of the twentieth century and one of the founders of Jewish Studies in the USA.
 Born on May 26, 1895 in Tarnów, Galicia, Baron moved to Vienna in 1914 and earned three doctorates from the University of Vienna: in Philosophy in 1917, in Political science in 1922 and in Law in 1923.
 Following an invitation from Stephen Wise, he came to New York where he first taught at the Jewish Institute of Religion and then served from 1930 to his retirement as a Professor at Columbia University.